adarshbalu/twilio_flutter/README.md

 #### Send Scheduled WhatsApp Message

-Scheduled messages can be sent if the `sendAt` is at least 15 after the current time.
+Scheduled messages can be sent using `twilioMessagingService.sendScheduledWhatsAppMessage()` if the `sendAt` is at least 15 after the current time.

 ```dart
 await twilioMessagingService.sendScheduledWhatsAppMessage(